AmirHoseein99/Portfolio/README.md

 # Portfolio by AmirHossein Imani
 This repository is to act like a high level overview of the data science projects I've worked on.
-I'l provide a short description here for each project for  short convenience All of these projects are in Python.
+I'l provide a short description here for each project for convenience All of these projects are in Python.
 Links are provided to project's notebook

 ## Kaggle Competitions and Datasets